Grocery store worker narrowly escaped gunman's notice - WTMJ

 Meanwhile, hundreds of people paid their respects at a growing makeshift memorial near the supermarket, adorning it with wreaths, candles, banners reading “#Boulderstrong” and 10 crosses with blue hearts and the victims’ names.

 Several community vigils were planned to honor the victims.
-The Boulder Police Department invited the public to show support for Officer Eric Talley, who was killed responding to the shooting, during a procession Wednesday as his body is transported from the coroner’s office to a funeral home.
+The Boulder Police Department invited the public to show support for Officer Eric Talley, who was killed, by witnessing a police procession Wednesday as his body was taken from the coroner’s office to a funeral home in the Denver suburb of Aurora.

+Red and blue lights flashed along a parkway as dozens of officers from Boulder and neighboring departments stood at attention.
+When the hearse passed, the officers saluted as one shouted, “Attention!”
+One person held an American flag.

 Talley, 51, was the first officer to arrive at the scene.
-Homer Talley described his son as a devoted father who “knew the Lord.”
 He had seven children, ages 7 to 20.

 The other victims were Denny Stong, 20; Neven Stanisic, 23; Rikki Olds, 25; Tralona Bartkowiak, 49; Suzanne Fountain, 59; Teri Leiker, 51; Kevin Mahoney, 61; Lynn Murray, 62; and Jodi Waters, 65.